zama-ai/concrete-ml/docs/guides/serialization.md

 ```

 {% hint style="warning" %}
-Some parameters used for instantiating Quantized Neural Network models are not supported for
-serialization.
-In particular, one cannot serialize a model that was instantiated using callable
-objects for the `train_split` and `predict_nonlinearity` parameters or with `callbacks` being
+Some parameters used for instantiating Quantized Neural Network models are not supported for serialization.
+In particular, you cannot serialize a model that was instantiated using callable objects for the `train_split` and `predict_nonlinearity` parameters or with `callbacks` being enabled.
-enabled.
 {% endhint %}

 ## Loading Models

-Loading a built-in model is possible through the following functions:
+You can load a built-in model using the following functions:

-- `loads`: loads the model from a string.
+- `loads`: Loads the model from a string.
-- `load`: loads the model from a file.
+- `load`: Loads the model from a file.

 {% hint style="warning" %}
-A loaded model is required to be compiled once again in order for a user to be able to execute the inference in
+A loaded model must be compiled once again to execute the inference in
-FHE or with simulation.
-This is because the underlying FHE circuit is currently not serialized.
+FHE or with simulation because the underlying FHE circuit is currently not serialized.
-There is not required when FHE mode is disabled.
+This recompilation is not required when FHE mode is disabled.
 {% endhint %}

-The above logistic regression model can therefore be loaded as below.
+The same logistic regression model can be loaded as follows:

 <!--pytest-codeblocks:cont-->